The most current US penny or one cent coin is known as the Union Shield and weighs approximately 2.5 grams or 0.088 ounces.

 Between the years 1793 and 1795 the large cent design changed numerous times.

-The first coins were designed by Henry Voigt and were known as the Flowing Hair Chain and Flowing Hair Wreath.
+The first copper pennies were designed by Henry Voigt and were known as the Flowing Hair Chain and Flowing Hair Wreath.

 These initial large US pennies were quickly superseded by the Liberty Cap designed by Joseph Wright which was also 13.48 grams of pure copper.

-There were four main design changes during this time period, however the coin was still stuck from 100% Copper.
+There were four main design changes during this time period, however the coin was still struck from 100% Copper.

 The first new design by Robert Scot was minted between 1796 and 1807 and was called the Draped Bust.